bsutherland333/thermostat_pi/README.md

 Pi Wiring

-1. Wire the AC DC converter to the pi's 5v power and ground.
+1. Wire the DC output on the power supply to the pi's 5v power and ground.
    I used pins 2 and 6.
+   Make sure to adjust the screw on the potentiometer on the power supply to set the output to 5v before wiring it to the pi.
 2. Wire the temperature sensor to the pi's 3v power and ground, and then wire the sensor's I2C pins to the pi's SDA and SCL I2C pins.
    Specifically, these are pins 1, 3, 5, and 9.
 3. Wire the relay board to the pi's 5v power and ground, and three of the pi's GPIO pins to the control pins on the relay board.
    Specifically, I used pins 4, 16, 18, 20, and 22.

 Power Supply